Proportoids: Proportional analogies

 \subsection{Closedness under composition}

-The composition of two p-functors yields another p-functor given that the underlying algebra is p-transitive (cf. \prettyref{def:p-transitivity}) which is shown in the next result.
+The composition of two analogies yields another analogy given that the underlying proportoid is transitive which is shown in the next result:

-\begin{theorem} Let $\mathbf A$ be a p-transitive algebra.
-The space of all p-functors on $\mathbf A$ forms a monoid with respect to function composition with the neutral element given by the identity function. \end{theorem} \begin{proof} First, it follows from the definition that p-functors are closed under composition in case $\mathbf A$ is p-transitive, that is, if $F$ and $G$ are p-functors, then $F\circ G$ is a p-functor as well by the following computation: The identity function on $\mathbf A$ is a p-functor as an immediate consequence of the reflexivity of analogical proportions \cite<cf.>[Theorem 28]{Antic22}. \end{proof}
+\begin{theorem} The space of all analogies on a t-proportoid forms a monoid with respect to function composition with the neutral element given by the identity function. \end{theorem} \begin{proof} First, it follows from the definition that analogies are closed under composition in case the underlying algebra is transitive, that is, if $\mathsf A: \mathfrak P\to \mathfrak P$ and $\mathsf B: \mathfrak P\to \mathfrak P$ are analogies, then $\mathsf B\circ \mathsf A$ is an analogy as well by the following derivation: The identity function is an analogy as an immediate consequence of reflexivity. \end{proof}